Test and debug regular expressions online with real-time matching. Highlight matches and view groups.

 Yes, completely private.
 All regex matching happens in your browser using JavaScript's built-in RegExp engine.
 Your test strings and patterns are never sent to any server, never stored, and never logged.
 This makes the tool safe for testing patterns against log files, user data, configuration files, and any other sensitive text.

 Capturing groups are created by wrapping part of your pattern in parentheses.
-For example, (\d{3})-(\d{4}) matches a phone format and captures the two number groups separately.
+For example, (\d{3})-(\d{4}) captures two number groups separately.
 Named groups use (?<name>...) syntax for clarity.
-Access captured groups by their index (group 1, 2, etc.) or by name in your code.
-Non-capturing groups (?:...) group without capturing when you need grouping but not the matched text.
+Access captures by index or name in your code.
+Non-capturing groups (?:...) group without capturing.